 So don’t operate on assumptions – get everything in writing.
 A desperate seller may allow you to assume quite a lot in order to get you to make a deal.
 So go through the contract carefully, making sure everything you want is there.

-Even if you’re desperate to move or eager to close on what looks like your dream home, you still need to keep in mind these 5 deals you shouldn’t make with the seller when buying a house in san bernardino, riverside counties.
+Even if you’re desperate to move or eager to close on what looks like your dream home, you still need to keep in mind these 5 deals you shouldn’t make with the seller when buying a house in San Bernardino, Riverside, and San Diego Counties.
 And there are some surefire ways to avoid these buyer pitfalls altogether.